The importance of feature preprocessing for differentially private linear optimization: Experiments

 \section{Experiments}

-We empirically demonstrate our findings by evaluating DPSGD and our proposed feature-normalized DPSGD (DPSGD-F) for the task of training a linear classifier on three popular image classification datasets: (1) MNIST \citep{726791}; (2) Fashion-MNIST \citep{DBLP:journals/corr/abs-1708-07747}; (3) CIFAR-100 \citep{krizhevsky2009learning} with pretrained features.
+We empirically demonstrate our findings by evaluating DPSGD and our proposed feature-normalized DPSGD (DPSGD-F\footnote{We perform a modified version of \cref{alg:new_algo}, which better aligns with existing practical implementations of DPSGD.
+See \cref{alg:modified-dpsgdf} for details.
+Note that the resulting algorithm is still a valid $(\epsilon, \delta)$-differentially private.}) for the task of training a linear classifier on three popular image classification datasets: (1) MNIST \citep{726791}; (2) Fashion-MNIST \citep{DBLP:journals/corr/abs-1708-07747}; (3) CIFAR-100 \citep{krizhevsky2009learning} with pretrained features.
 For MNIST and Fashion-MNIST, we directly train a linear classifier with the pixel-format images as inputs.
 For CIFAR-100, we use the features obtained from the representations in the penultimate layer in a WRN model pretrained on ImageNet \citep{de2022unlocking}.
 In this case, training a linear classifier using these features is equivalent to fine-tuning the last layer of the WRN model.

-For each combination of dataset, privacy parameter, and algorithm, we report the best accuracy obtained from an extensive grid search over batch size, steps size, and number of epochs.
-For feature-normalized DPSGD, we also did a grid search over the allocation of privacy budget between the two phases.
-We leave choosing this parameter automatically as an interesting future direction.
-Detailed parameters for the experiments are listed in the appendix
+Similar to \cite{de2022unlocking}, for each combination of dataset, privacy parameter, and algorithm, we report the best accuracy obtained from a grid search over batch size, steps size, and number of epochs\footnote{The reported accuracy doesn't take into account the privacy loss in the hyperparamter tuning phase.}.
+For DPSGD-F, we also did a grid search over the allocation of privacy budget between the preprocessing phase and the DPSGD phase.
+We leave choosing the parameters automatically as a future direction.
+Detailed implementation and parameter settings are listed in \cref{app:experiment}.

 Our results are listed in \cref{tab:exp}.
-Our proposed algorithm consistently improves upon DPSGD for for all three datasets under both $\eps = 1$ and $\eps = 2$, which empirically demonstrates our theoretical findings.
+Our proposed algorithm consistently improves upon DPSGD for all three datasets under $\eps = 1$ and $\eps = 2$, which empirically demonstrates our theoretical findings.